andyfischer/circa/docs/internal/change_cascades.md

     For any name-based reference, point that ref to the existing name binding at location T

   Effect: update exit_point
-    For all exit_points that are after T, in the same branch Update all inputs
+    For all exit_points that are after T, in the same block Update all inputs

   Effect: update pack_state
-    For all pack_states that are after T, in the same branch Update all inputs
+    For all pack_states that are after T, in the same block Update all inputs

   Effect: add outer name rebind
-    Requirement: T is inside a minor branch
+    Requirement: T is inside a minor block
-    Requirement: T's new name is bound in the parent branch
+    Requirement: T's new name is bound in the parent block
-    Requirement: T's new name is not already an output of this minor branch Add this name as an output of this minor branch
+    Requirement: T's new name is not already an output of this minor block Add this name as an output of this minor block

   Effect: add or move pack_state call
-    Requirement: there is a declared state variable in this branch with this name Either create a new pack_state, or move the existing pack_state after this term.
+    Requirement: there is a declared state variable in this block with this name Either create a new pack_state, or move the existing pack_state after this term.

 Event: Create an exit_point() term
-    If it occurs in a minor branch, can add an exit_point() in parent term.
+    If it occurs in a minor block, can add an exit_point() in parent term.
-    If the branch has implicit state, can create a pack_state() term
+    If the block has implicit state, can create a pack_state() term

 Event: Adding a pack_state() term
-  Effect: Make the current branch stateful
+  Effect: Make the current block stateful
-    Requirement: Current branch is not already stateful Create state input and output placeholders in the current branch Add an implicit input and output to the owning term Create a pack_state() term for the owning term
+    Requirement: Current block is not already stateful Create state input and output placeholders in the current block Add an implicit input and output to the owning term Create a pack_state() term for the owning term